Places to visit in Queensland

 Bundaberg Rum Distillery

-You can do a tour at the Bundaberg Rum Distillery
+You can do a tour of the Bundaberg Rum Distillery

 One of the highlights is the Mon Repos Conservation Park, where you can see baby turtles hatching – the only place in Australia that offers ranger-guided tours.
 Or you can fly out to Lady Elliot Island and swim with the turtles (plus lots of other sea life).